 HCDE 532: Web design studio

 Course provides an overview of the basic principles and practices of professional web site design & development.
 Through a series of step-by-step exercises, students will build a personal website using industry standard techniques.
-See the schedule and Slack group.
+See the schedule.

 Upon completion of this course,